garbin/koapp/README.md

-# koapient
+# Koapp
-Koapi frontend stack based on React and Redux
+A web app framework baed on Redux & React

 ## Contains